silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-subcollections.md

 ---
-description: This article describes the Subcollections feature to organize, import, and share your secrets, accounts, and other collections.
+description: "This article describes the Subcollections feature to organize, import, and share your secrets, accounts, and other collections."
 intercom_id: 8982445
 ---